spiwokv/anncolvar/README.rst

   optional arguments:
     -h, --help          show this help message and exit -i INFILE           Input trajectory in pdb, xtc, trr, dcd, netcdf or mdcrd,
-                        WARNING: the trajectory must be 1. centered in the PBC box, 2. fitted to a reference structure and 3. must contain only atoms to be analysed!
+                        WARNING: the trajectory must be 1. must contain only atoms to be analyzed, 2. must not contain any periodic boundary condition issues!
-    -p INTOP            Input topology in pdb, WARNING: the structure must be 1. centered in the PBC box and 2. must contain only atoms to be analysed!
+    -p INTOP            Input topology in pdb, WARNING: the structure must be 1. centered in the PBC box and 2. must contain only atoms to be analyzed!
-    -c COLVAR           Input collective variable file in text formate, must contain the same number of lines as frames in the trajectory
+    -c COLVAR           Input collective variable file in text format, must contain the same number of lines as frames in the trajectory
     -col COL            The index of the column containing collective variables